astronomer/docs/archived_software_docs/version-0.23/customize-image.md

 ## Overview

-The Astronomer CLI was built to be the easiest way to develop with Apache Airflow, whether you're developing on your local machine or deploying code to Astronomer.
+The Astronomer CLI was built to be the easiest way to develop with Apache Airflow®, whether you're developing on your local machine or deploying code to Astronomer.
 The guidelines below will cover a few ways you can customize the Docker Image that gets pushed up to Airflow every time you rebuild your image locally via `$ astro dev start` or deploy to Astronomer via `$ astro deploy`.

 More specifically, this doc includes instructions for how to: